VictoriaShalabaeva/Visit-Moscow/testing_user_stories.md

     <img src="assets/images/testing/navbar.jpg" alt="Navigation bar and logo title." width="500px" height="auto">

-  - From *Home* page, it is possible to move directly to a *Contact form* page by pressing a *Contact Us!* button on the Bootstrap jumbotron style greeting message.
+  - From *Home* page, it is possible to move directly to a *Contact form* page by clicking a *Contact Us!* button on the Bootstrap jumbotron style greeting message.

     <img src="assets/images/testing/contact-us-button.jpg" alt="Contact Us button on *Home* page." width="300px" height="auto">

-  - From *Home* page, it is possible to move directly to a *Things to do* page by pressing a *Discover More!* button.
+  - From *Home* page, it is possible to move directly to a *Things to do* page by clicking a *Discover More!* button.

     <img src="assets/images/testing/discover-more-button.jpg" alt="Discover More button on *Home* page." width="500px" height="auto">

-  - Users can discover more detailed information on different types of attractions by pressing one of four buttons over the map.
+  - Users can discover more detailed information on different types of attractions by clicking one of four buttons over the map.
 The buttons titles have intuitive names (*Historic Sites*, *Museums*, *Parks* and *Shopping*).

     <img src="assets/images/testing/attractions-buttons.jpg" alt="Attractions buttons with intuitive names." width="300px" height="auto">